Housing and Property

 Contrary to popular belief, there are no fixed rent increases.
 Several factors can affect the amount of increase in rent:

-- increases in municipal property taxes or in school taxes
+• increases in municipal property taxes or in school taxes,

-- changes in the cost of insurance
+• changes in the cost of insurance,

-For major repairs that benefit all of the tenants of the building, the increase in rent will be shared by all the tenants.
+For major repairs that benefit all the tenants of the building, the increase in rent will be shared by all the tenants.
 However, repairs that only take place in your neighbour’s unit should not affect your rent.

 The TAL’s website has a calculation form for tenants and landlords (French only).
 It lets them come up with an acceptable rent increase for each rental unit.
 The calculation form is not a legal requirement.
 It is meant to be used as a negotiation tool for landlords and tenants.
 The form lists the various expenses the TAL will take into account if it has to set the rent.